Do you or will you own the land?

 • Type of home construction - is the home construction considered modular, manufactured(mobile) or RTM (see discussion bottom of page, each with different characteristics).
 Homes without steel frames get treated more like site-built homes.

 • New or existing home - if you are moving the home soon to your location, and you need money first to acquire the land and/or for the foundation, you may need a special construction / progress advance mortgage for this situation, which we have.
-As a normal rule-of-thumb in the mortgage lending world, a buyer interested in residential acreage development needs to have about 1/3rd the total cost-to-complete a project in cash, so $100K for a $300K project.
+As a normal rule-of-thumb in the mortgage lending world, a buyer interested in residential acreage development needs to have about 1/3rd the total cost-to-complete a project in cash, so $150K for a $450K project.
 The cash would be required for vacant land down payment (30-50%) as well as the up-front deposits and payments required for the new home factory order, utility servicing, home site preparation, transportation, and setup.
 Buyer cash requirements vary depending on available credit offered by mortgage lenders, dealer, factory, and trades, but certainly this cash requirement, let alone the project complexity, is prohibitive for many buyers as it relates to developing an acreage with a new RTM home.
-(Please note: in Alberta and NE BC, we may be able to connect you to a new program that will help you acquire land and install a home of your choice with as little as 5-10% down on your part (OAC).
-Visit this link for more details.)

 • Down payment - as with many mortgages, when your down payment is less than 20% down, there are CMHC lending rules and requirements to meet, while 20% or above is considered conventional financing.
 Different rule books mean you might be more easily approved with one program vs another other.